 Meet and greet

 Next up is the face-to-face meeting.
 Sure, texts, DMs and emails are all good for connecting, but you can learn so much more about someone when you meet them in person.
-Schedule a brief Q&A session with your desired stylist(s) to get the lowdown on their process, cost, product list and more.
+Schedule a brief Q&A session with your desired wedding hair stylist(s) to get the lowdown on their process, cost, product list and more.

-Schedule a trial
+Schedule a hair trial

-You should always take your stylist for a test drive before hiring them so that you’re not met with any surprises on your big day.
+You should always take your wedding hair stylist for a test drive before hiring them so that you’re not met with any surprises on your big day.
 Ask them to use the products that they’ll be using on your big day so you can see if they hold up (everyone’s hair is different!).
 If you want to try a range of styles but don’t want to put your hair through the stress of applying multiple heat tools in one day, you can always book a few extra trial appointments.

 Read and sign the contract

 Think you’ve found “the one”?
 Congratulations!
 All that’s left is the legal business.
-Ask to see a copy of your stylist's contract and give it a thorough read through.
+Ask to see a copy of your wedding hairstylist's contract and give it a thorough read through.
 Make sure that the paperwork accounts for all of their pre-wedding services - like trial runs - and wedding day services.
 You should also see a section that lists additional fees, like travelling, parking and/or supplies (these may affect your budget).
 If everything looks good, grab that pen and sign on the dotted line.